What Is Industry 4.0?

 Cyber-Physical Systems (CPS): Sometimes called cyber manufacturing, this manufacturing paradigm uses Industry 4.0 technologies to integrate real-time data management, improved procurement and supply chain efficiency and transparency, and automation-driven process improvement across not just production, but all of the company’s business units.

-Digitisation: Collecting and converting data into a digital format for greater ease of use and versatility.
+Digitization: Collecting and converting data into a digital format for greater ease of use and versatility.
 Also used in areas like 3D printing, where prototypes are created from real-world data in virtual environments and then produced on demand.

 Digital Twin: A virtual device or application mirroring a physical copy in the real world.
 Used to provide testing data useful in improving the performance of its more concrete twin, as well as predictive maintenance and prototyping new versions.